 The Royal Centre for Defence Medicine's Clinical Unit based at the Queen Elizabeth Hospital Birmingham (QEHB) is the primary receiving unit for all military patients from overseas.
-In addition to operational casualties we accept non-operational casualties from around the world and routine military referrals from Wales and the West Midlands Region.
+In addition to operational casualties we accept non-operational casualties from around the world and routine military referrals.

-To deliver this care we work in partnership with the University Hospitals Birmingham NHS Foundation Trust (UHBFT) and a number of other NHS hospitals in the Birmingham area.
-The combined experience of the military personnel working alongside their NHS colleagues, within this internationally-renowned network of Teaching Hospitals, means that the best care is available.
+To deliver this care we work in partnership with the University Hospitals Birmingham NHS Foundation Trust (UHBFT) which covers all NHS hospitals within the Birmingham area.
+The combined experience of the military personnel working alongside their NHS colleagues, within this internationally renowned network of Teaching Hospitals, means that the best care is available.

-All our efforts are focused on the needs of the patient, and immediate family.
-The multi-disciplinary team, both military and civilian, combine the skills, experience, and training of a wide variety of professionals to individually tailor the care needed and enable the return of service personnel to duty at the earliest opportunity.
+All our efforts are focused on the needs of the patient and their immediate family.
+The multi-disciplinary team, both military and civilian, combine the skills, experience and training of a wide variety of professionals to individually tailor the care needed and enable the return of service personnel to duty at the earliest opportunity.

 RCDM Patient Welfare Fund

-The medical care provided at QEHB is second to none and few places in Europe have built up the same level of experience in dealing with military casualties.
-But total care is more than just medical care and in the last few years, the administrative and welfare support is just as important.
+The medical care provided by QEHB is second to none and few places in Europe have built up the same level of experience in dealing with military casualties.
+Total care is more than just medical care and administrative and welfare support is just as important.
 The Patient Welfare Fund is utilised by the military personnel that provide the support services to the patient during their treatment, obtaining items or conducting activities as requested or suggested for the benefit of each individual.